Responding to COVID-19, insurance-eligible, telehealth Virtual Programs are available …

 When you arrive at a Sanford Residential Program, you will be met by an admissions counselor.
 They will explain the basic operations of the treatment center, give you a tour and assign your room and bed.
 Your bags will be inspected and you will be given a drug and alcohol screening.
 Afterwards, you will meet with a therapist for a biopsychosocial assessment.
 The therapist will determine the complete range of issues you are facing and begin to establish your individualized program.
 The information you provide is confidential and always received without judgment.

 You will be assigned your individual counselor within the first few days of treatment.
 Attention is given to matching the client and therapist, based on personality, drug of choice, age, co-occurring disorders and other defining characteristics.

-Upon arrival at a Sanford Outpatient Program, you will also be met by a staff member who is familiar with the admissions.process, walked through the facility and assigned your individual therapist.
+Upon arrival at a Sanford Outpatient Program, you will also be met by a staff member who is familiar with the admissions process.
+That person will walk you through the facility, and introduce you to your individual therapist.
 If you are entering a Sanford Virtual Program, you will “meet” your individual therapist and complete admissions by phone.